 Don’t Forget the Front Door

 The front door is one of the first things potential buyers will see when they visit your home.
-As we mentioned, when it comes to painting front doors, dark colors are what you should use to sell your house in Council Bluffs.
+As we mentioned, when it comes to painting front doors, dark colors are what you should use to sell your house in Omaha.
 A navy blue front door can add up to $1,500 to your sale price.
 Still, it takes a lot of experience and knowledge of the local market to get the colors just right for your house and your area, especially if you want to sell for as much as possible.

 Remember first impressions mean everything.
 I can make the difference between a sale at asking price or higher to the potential buyer walking away.
 You want that potential buyer to walk into your house and imagine their family having dinner in the kitchen.
 The kids playing in the backyard while they sit out back and watch them having fun.
 You only get one chance at a first impression.
 Spending a little time to get your house to the wow factor and working with a reputable real estate agent in Council Bluffs is well worth the effort when getting your house ready to sell in Omaha.